LiljestromNadja/GitDemo/mdfile.md

-### A new markdown file added to GitDemo repository remotely.
+### A new markdown file created to GitDemo repository remotely.

+This file has been edited locally.
+---

+Important commands when using Git: